Intermediate-mass fragments from fission and multifragmentation in the spallation of 136Xe: Results

 By the fitting procedure, the measured spectrum is disentangled in the Coulomb-hole and multifragmentation components, so that

 All parameters involved in the fit have uncertainties deduced from the corresponding covariance matrix.
 The plot (b) of fig.~\ref{fig3} confirms that the backward-forward asymmetry which characterises the Coulomb-hole component in the measured spectra is produced by the angular acceptance of the spectrometer and disappears in the reconstructed distribution.
-On the contrary, the asymmetry of the multifragmentation component is not an effect of the acceptance and is kept in the reconstructed shape: it depends therefore on the reaction process.
+On the contrary, the asymmetry of the multifragmentation component is not an effect of the acceptance and is kept in the reconstructed shape: this confirms that, as we anticipated, it depends on the reaction process.

 The projection of the reconstructed distribution $\diff\sigma/\diff\vvec^\beam$ on the beam axis is illustrated in the plot (c) of fig.~\ref{fig3}: it corresponds to the longitudinal-velocity distribution we would measure if the spectrometer had a full acceptance.
 In this representation the integrals of the different kinematic components give the corresponding production cross sections and their mean values give the average recoil of the corresponding sources.